-On behalf of the 25 organizations signed on below, we are writing to request that you veto Sections 2, 3, and 4 of ESSB 5235.
+We are writing to request that you veto Sections 2, 3, and 4 of ESSB 5235.

 State-level leadership to address our housing shortage is vital.
-We strongly supported ESSB 5235 as originally written and as passed in the Senate.
+Sightline strongly supported ESSB 5235 as originally written and as passed in the Senate.
 It would have lifted local prohibitions on renters residing in properties with accessory dwellings units (ADUs).
 These rules not only discriminate against renters, but are a major impediment to the addition of ADUs.